1. Overview of the development of these statistics

 These are official statistics in development.
 We advise caution when using the data, as the method and apportioning datasets are currently being reviewed.
 We do not recommend comparing the small areas data (that is, Lower-layer Super Output Areas, Data Zones, and Super Output Areas).
 Read more in Section 6: Data quality and how to use the estimates.

-2. Issue with the distribution of gross disposable household income’s secondary resources (added 25 July 2024)
+2. Issues with the distribution of gross disposable household income transactions (added 12 December 2024)

-We have identified an issue in the distribution of gross disposable household income's secondary resources at LSOA, DZ and SOA levels in the Disaggregating UK subnational gross disposable household income (GDHI) to lower levels of geography: 2002 to 2021 release published on 26th March 2024.
+We have identified two potential issues likely to affect the distribution of gross disposable household income transactions at LSOA, DZ and SOA levels in the Disaggregating UK subnational gross disposable household income (GDHI) to lower levels of geography: 2002 to 2021 release published on 26 March 2024.
+Both issues relate to the methods used to combine several data tables from HM Revenue and Customs (HMRC) and the Department for Work and Pensions (DWP) to derive the apportioning variables.

-We are investigating the issue and will publish the corrected data as soon as possible.
-In the meantime, we advise against use of the affected estimates.
+We aim to publish the improved estimates in spring 2025.
+In the meantime, we advise to use estimates at larger geographies with caution.
 We apologise for any inconvenience.
 Please contact subnational.development@ons.gov.uk with any questions.

 We break down local authority level gross disposable household income (GDHI) components to small areas of geography.
 For each GDHI component, we select apportioning data with high correlation and a suitable coverage at granular level.